Erin Taylor Young Mentoring & Editing Services

 Here’s how I can help…

 You’ll send me 10 pages of your work (either fiction or nonfiction), and I’ll determine the areas you need to refine to take your work to the next level.
-We’ll talk about writing technique (arc, voice, dialogue, structure, POV, character development, etc.), resources, genre, industry expectations, and come up with a plan.
+We’ll talk about writing technique (arc, voice, clarity, anecdotes, dialogue, structure, POV, character development, etc.), resources, genre, industry expectations, target audience, felt needs, etc., and come up with a plan.

-You can tackle that on your own, or if you want, we’ll tackle the plan together through mentoring sessions.
+You can tackle that plan on your own, or if you want, we’ll tackle it together through mentoring sessions.
 These sessions are hour-long video calls with instruction and critique on your progress.
 You pay for as many or as few sessions as you need to progress through each facet of craft that you wish to improve.
 Contact me to get started!

 Ask Me Anything:

 Maybe you just have a question or two about, say, three-act structure, or inciting incidents, or proposals.
 Do you really even need to write a proposal?
 Maybe POV is a mystery to you.
+Or you’re not sure whether your book is (or should be) a memoir, a prescriptive book, or a devotional.
 Or maybe you’re thinking about switching genres and you want advice.

 Whatever your questions, these hour-long video calls are about giving you personalized answers.
 Click here to get started!